Use of a Perkins Informant to Get a Defendant’s Statements

 California Criminal Defense Professional

-The police will use a Perkins agent to get a statement.
-You're going to want to get the best possible criminal defense attorney to try not only to keep the statement out, if possible but also to defend you because many of those cases end up going to trial, especially if you're charged with murder.
+The police will use a Perkins agent to obtain a statement.
+You'll want to get the best possible criminal defense attorney to try not only to keep the statement out, if possible but also to defend you because many of those cases end up going to trial, especially if you're charged with murder.

 Pick up the phone now and ask for a meeting with Ron Hedding.
 I stand at the ready to help you.
 The Los Angeles-based Hedding Law Firm offers a free case consultation by phone or the contact form.